EmmanuelM-A/ifogsim-wot-extension/README.md

 When designing your application, you must adhere to these constraints:

-1. Single Flow Requirement - Your entire application must be contained within on flow.
+1. Single Flow Requirement - Your entire application must be contained within one flow.
 Multiple flows are not supported.

 2. Single input connection - Each node must have exactly one input connection.
 Nodes with multiple incoming connections will cause parsing errors.